IStayThatWayCoding/password-generator/README.md

 - Customize the length of the password
 - Decide whether you want symbols/numbers or not
 - Option to save the password to a .txt file
+- Has no way of sharing your passwords outside of your local machine!

 ## Usage of the program